 - A physical exam for pre-licensure students prior to entering Upper Division courses.
 This examination must be performed and dated between the dates of June 1 and August 15 for Fall admission and November 1 and January 10 for Spring admission of the year the student plans to enroll in Upper Division nursing courses and must be provided or approved by the AUM Student Health Center.
-Appointments for physicals can be made at the Student Health Center by calling 334-244-3281 from 8:15 am to 4:30 pm, Monday through Friday. - Post-licensure students (EARN) are required to have a physical examination within 6 months of the term for which they plan to enroll in the program. - A completed Tetanus-Diphtheria series with booster every 10 years.
-At least one booster should be the TDaP (tetanus, diphtheria, pertussis) unless contraindicated. - Two doses of MMR vaccine (measles, mumps, rubella) or proof of immunity by titer >1:8i unless born before 1957. - Tuberculosis skin test through the appropriate method unless previous positive test then must have a chest xray for clearance.
-Previous history of TB and completion of treatment must complete a yearly status report as recommended by the Centers for Disease Control (available in Student Health Center).
-Pre-licensure students must complete a 2-step TB test and post-licensure students must have a 1-step TB test. - Record of childhood immunization and provide documentation or appropriate titer levels to prove immunity. - Additional laboratory test may be required based on specific health care facility requests. - Annual influenza vaccination given between October and March. - Hepatitis B vaccine series or documentation of completed series.
-If documentation not available, proof of immunity through titer level is appropriate.
+Appointments for physicals can be made at the Student Health Center by calling 334-244-3281 from 8:15 am to 4:30 pm, Monday through Friday. - Post-licensure students (RN to BSN) are required to have a physical examination within 6 months of the term for which they plan to enroll in the program.

+- A completed Tetanus-Diphtheria series with booster every 10 years.
+At least one booster should be the TDaP (tetanus, diphtheria, pertussis) unless contraindicated. - Two doses of MMR vaccine (measles, mumps, rubella) or proof of immunity by titer >1:8i unless born before 1957. - Tuberculosis skin test through the appropriate method unless previous positive test then must have a chest x-ray for clearance.
+Students who have a previous history of TB with completion of treatment must complete a yearly status report as recommended by the Centers for Disease Control (available in Student Health Center).
+Pre-licensure students must complete a 2-step TB test and post-licensure students must have a 1-step TB test. - Record of childhood immunization and provide documentation or appropriate titer levels to prove immunity. - Additional laboratory test may be required based on specific health care facility requests. - Annual influenza vaccination given between October and March.